 Dietetics involves more than weight management!

-Building on medical basics, with the contents of the modules Nutrition, Food Quality and Nutrition Ecology, in the third to fifth semester students deal with the different topics of technical methodology and nutritional therapy.
+Building on medical basics, with the contents of the modules Nutrition and Assessement, Food Quality and Nutrition Ecology as well as Health Promotion and Prevention, our students deal with various application of applied nutritional therapy.
 These range from allergology, gastroenterology, diabetes mellitus, endocrinology, paediatrics, oncology, geriatrics, neurology and nephrology to enteral and parenteral nutrition.
+Dietetics consistently implements a process model consisting of nutritional assessment, dietological findings, intervention, monitoring and evaluation.

 Internship Nutrition Management